 Guest Blogger: Amanda Andrews, Montana Government Relations Director

-There are 7 hospitals in MT that do not currently screen all their newborns.
-What if that is the hospital where your baby, or your niece, nephew, or grandchild is born?
-Wouldn’t you want them to take the 45 seconds to perform this potentially lifesaving test?
+We need your voice as we work on this important issue.
 Public comment is being taken right now and we need you to tell decision makers you support this policy.
-Please click here and take the time to help protect all Montana babies.
+Please click here and take the time to help protect all Montana babies!